 Google will continue to reward websites that have links from other relevant sites.
 This is a mix of both quantity and quality.
 Outreach efforts to build partnerships from high ranking websites in your industry will be a must.

-Marketing evolution is never-ending.
+As most marketing strategists know, marketing evolution is never-ending.
 While some of the more monumental changes occurred years ago, every year moving forward will produce new challenges, consumer behaviours, digital marketing trends and emergent marketing strategies.
 To optimise your SEO, your social networks and your online presence, you’ll need to commit to engaging, empathetic, and relevant content strategically if you want to stand out.

 If you want help keeping up with content marketing evolutions, as well as a sound outsourced marketing strategy to improve traffic and conversions, get in touch with us today.